kazagistar/rpsim/README.md

 5. Results will appear in the folder specified, as comma separated values. flux.#.csv files are the flux for each run (the columns are the start time for each particle followed by each measurement location) and the densities.csv file is the averaged densities of all the runs, with each column being a position and each row being a single time step.

+6. Additionally, there are a number of somewhat functional graphing tools (density_graph.py, performance_graph.py) which you can attempt to use at your discretion.

 Features
 ========